 When a child feels free to explore, imagine and create, their memories will be wondrous, and we believe our program and learning areas at Small Friends allow all children the freedom to create these memories.
 We recognise the importance of play for a child’s cognitive, physical, emotional and social development, and that all forms of play, individual and shared, facilitate learning.

 Our centre is a reflection of the child’s home with Small Friends being a space where they can feel secure and comfortable.
-While at Small Friends they feel respect and have ownership of the centre, making choices for where they play, and what they create within learning areas.
+While at Small Friends they feel respect and have ownership of our house and backyards, making choices for where they play, and what they create within learning areas.

 Each child is seen as an individual and we encourage them to make choices in play and learning throughout their day.
 Our program reflects the individual needs of all children, and is reviewed and revised if the needs of children change.
 Staff observations of children and reflection and evaluation of our term programs are ongoing, so that themes and concepts included in learning activities are kept up to date with regards to changes in our local, national and international communities.